ayzandam/Data-Analytics-Portfolio/README.md

-# Data-Analytics-Portfolio
+## About Data-Analytics-Portfolio
-This repository contains a diverse range of data analytics projects demonstrating data cleaning, visualization, reporting, and business intelligence skills using Microsoft Excel, Power BI, and Tableau.
+This repository showcases a collection of end-to-end data analytics projects focused on transforming raw data into actionable insights.
+It highlights practical experience in data cleaning, exploratory data analysis, and data visualization to support data-driven decision-making. <br>
+The projects demonstrate proficiency in tools such as Microsoft Excel, Power BI, and Tableau, covering tasks like dashboard development, KPI tracking, and interactive reporting.
+Each project is designed to reflect real-world business scenarios, emphasizing clarity, storytelling, and usability.<br>
+Overall, this portfolio represents my ability to analyze complex datasets, communicate insights effectively, and deliver business intelligence solutions that add measurable value.